 How Much Sleep Do Cats Really Need?

 Cats need anywhere from 12 to 16 hours of sleep per day.
 While 12 to 16 hours is a lot already, it can sometimes seem like even more to us since cats do most of their sleeping during the day.
+That’s why our feline friends can benefit from having their own beds for cats, so they have a comfy space to snooze.

 Is a Cat Always in Deep Sleep?